ycechungAI/yaclt/README.md

 Neovim users, see [`yaclt.nvim`](https://github.com/mrjones2014/yaclt.nvim)

-## Dependencies

-Node 12+, and to be run from within a git repo.

 ## Configuration

 All command line flags and arguments can be specified in a configuration file.
 Supported file names are `yacltrc.yml`, `yacltrc.yaml`, `yacltrc.json`, and `yacltrc.js` (`.js` config must use `module.exports =`).